amcgaugh/ir-blaster/Flask APIs and UI/README.md

     $ python irblaster.py

-Navigate to <raspberry pi local ip address>:5000 in your browser and you should see 'Hello there - Flask is working!'.
+Navigate to raspberry-pi-local-ip:5000 in your browser and you should see 'Hello there - Flask is working!'.
 Stop the server by running CTRL+C.

 Now we're going to add a new endpoint that will let us control the IR LED.
 If you look we've added a new route '/api/<remotecontrol>' where replacing '<remotecontrol>' with 'poweron' will send the system command "irsend SEND_ONCE /home/pi/lirc.conf KEY_POWER".
 You can add a bunch of if-else or use switch-case statements to add any other irsend commands that you configured from STEP 1 of this tutorial.